 Each child receives two hours of PE on a weekly basis which is carefully planned and mapped out to ensure a broad range of skills and activities.
 These sessions are either delivered by specialist coaches or class teachers during PE lessons.
-Every week during assembly, children are encouraged share their outside of school achievements which allows us the opportunity to celebrate and raise the profile of sport.
+Every week during assembly, children are encouraged to share their outside of school achievements which allows for the opportunity to celebrate and raise the profile of sport.

 During KS1, children are given the chance to develop their fundamental movement skills and extend their balance, agility and coordination.
 This provides them with the necessary skills to progress in KS2.

 To give the children the best possible chance of achieving 30 minutes of activity at school, we encourage and facilitate active playtimes and the children complete the daily mile.
 At Beech Street, we are proud of our extracurricular content.
 We provide a wide range of activities such as archery, running, health and fitness, netball and football.
 We also utilise our sports premium funding to promote enrichment activities through sport, focussing on inclusive activities such as boccia, kurling and action sports.

 Our curriculum improves the wellbeing and fitness of children at Beech Street, providing them with a solid and transferrable set of physical and mental skills.
 Our core values are taught throughout the subject to ensure that the children develop a positive attitude towards PE.
 The children are exposed to a wide range of sports and activities which will motivate them to find their sport and understanding of the importance of physical activity for life.
 Through pupil voice, it is clear that children thoroughly enjoy PE at Beech Street and this plants the seed for enjoyment through the rest of their journey.

 At Beech Street, we believe that PE is an essential part of the curriculum.
 We are extremely proud of the achievements and developments of our children.